GregUtas/robust-services-core/README.md

 ## Documentation

 This page provides an overview of RSC.
-Aanother page lists [documents](docs/README.md) that go into far more depth on many topics.
+Another page lists [documents](docs/README.md) that go into far more depth on many topics.

 ## Installing the repository